aws/aws-cdk/docs/src/getting-started.rst

     This guide walks you through the process of creating an |cdk| project.
     You can also use the
-    :code:`cdk init` command to create a skeleton project from a template in any of the supported languages except JavaScript.
+    :code:`cdk init` command to create a skeleton project from a template in any of the supported languages.

 Create an empty project structure for the |cdk| app.